 Here are five ways CrossFit can turn you into a better martial artist.

-There’s a big focus on leg work in crossfit.
-Deadlifts, cleans, squats, thrusters, lunges, wall ball, rowing, assault bikes, and a host of other exercises strengthen the lower half of your body.
+There is a big focus on leg work in CrossFit.
+You can do deadlifts, cleans, squats, thrusters, lunges, wall ball, rowing, assault bikes, and a host of other exercises to strengthen the lower half of your body.

-#2 Better Stances
+#2 Better Stances And Takedown Defense

 #3 Improved Agility

-#4 Stronger Blocks
+#4 Stronger All-Around Defense

 #5 Improved Endurance

-Crossfit has you doing a variety of exercises either in a specific amount of time, or in order to find your personal best time for a specific workout.
+Crossfit has you doing a variety of exercises either in a specific amount of time, or to find your personal best time for a specific workout.
 Both of these concepts lead to pushing oneself while working out with weights.

 You will always leave a CrossFit workout exhausted and drenched in sweat.
 You will always enter the next workout ready to better your time, improve on a lift, or finally get that muscle-up.